rnag/sensible-env-logger/README.md

 When leveraging the [pretty_env_logger] crate and adding a `pretty_env_logger::init()` at the top of the `main` function, this does now work as expected and produce the desired log output.

-However, there are a few issues with this approach:
+However, there are few limitations with this approach:

-* What if you are testing out another example which uses the `log` module?
-For example, an `examples/my_other_example.rs`.
-This means that you'd again have to update the `RUST_LOG` environment variable with the name of the example being run.

-* If you are writing a library or a binary, you'd need to update the documentation for running examples to mention that you need to export the `RUST_LOG` env variable explicitly.
-  For example, you'd need to mention that the example is ideally run like `RUST_LOG=trace cargo run --example my_example`.
+* In your Cargo project, you'd need to update the documentation for running examples to mention that you need to export the `RUST_LOG` env variable explicitly.
+For instance, you'd need to mention that an example is ideally run like `RUST_LOG=trace cargo run --example my_example`.

 * You'd need to remember to set the `RUST_LOG` env variable each time.
 This can be troublesome when your Windows machine reboots for example, or whenever you open a new terminal window.

-To solve these issues, you can simply use the `sensible_env_logger` crate, which automatically sets up sensible defaults; this involves generating and using a directive string in the same form as the `$RUST_LOG` environment variable.
+To solve these minor issues you can simply use the `sensible_env_logger` crate, which automatically sets up sensible defaults; this involves generating and using a directive string in the same form as the `$RUST_LOG` environment variable.